themockingjester/notificania/readme.md

 #### Supported messages:
 1. Emails 📧
-2. Firebase Push Notifications 🔔  (In Development)
+2. Firebase Push Notifications 🔔  (In Next Release)
 3. Apple Push Notification 🔔 (In Next Release)
 4. SMS 💬
+5. Whatsapp Message 💬 (In Development)

 we will add support for further message categories in future releases.